Sarcophagus

 Sarcophagus lid of Tjentwerethequa, “Priestess of Amun”

 The Sarcophagus lid of Tjentwerethequa, “Priestess of Amun”.
 Third Intermediate period, Early 22nd Dynasty, c.
 1000- 901 B.C.
-It is believed, Tjentwerethequa’s grandson, a senior priest of Amun-Re named Iufenamun, was of the priesthood responsible for the reburial of the old kings into the secret caches, which hid the past rulers of Ancient Egypt away...
+It is believed that Tjentwerethequa’s grandson, Lufenamun, a senior priest of Amun-Re, belonged to the priesthood entrusted with the reburial of Egypt’s ancient kings.
+Their sacred duty was to conceal the rulers of old within hidden caches,...

 The Mummy of King Merenptah